dinocom33/djcrm/README.md

     ```bash
     python manage.py runserver
-2. Access the admin panel by navigating to http://localhost:8000/admin/ in your web browser.
+2. Access the admin panel by navigating to http://localhost:8000/ in your web browser.
-3. Log in using the superuser credentials created earlier.
+4. Log in using the superuser credentials created earlier.
-4. You can now view, create and edit organizations, teams, agents, leads, and customers, and manage them through the admin panel.
+5. You can now view, create and edit organizations, teams, agents, leads, and customers, and manage them.

 ### User Roles

 The application includes the following user roles:

  Superuser: Has full rights in the admin panel, including creating organizations.
+Go to "Add org owner" to create an Organization, Team and Organization Owner.
+When the organization owner is created, an email is automatically sent to the email you entered when creating it.
+It contains a link to reset the password that was automatically generated during organization owner creation.

  Organization Owner: Can create teams, agents, leads, and clients within an organization.
 Has full rights to manage leads and customers created by agents.
+Go to "Teams" to view all created teams(if any).
+Go to "Add Team" to create a new team.
+It will automatically added to the organization you belong to.

  Agent: Can view all leads and agents from their team.
 Has rights to change/delete only their own data.